JPCERTCC/AutoYara4FLIRT/README.md

 # AutoYara4FLIRT
 AutoYara4FLIRT is a very simple IDA plugin that automatically generates yara rules from files.
 The yara rules generated from ELF files can be used to create FLIRT signatures for the technique.
+For more information, see our blog post in **More Details** link.

 ## HOW TO INSTALL
 - Move `AutoYara4FLIRT.py` to `IDA's plugin folder`